- Determined Admission Arrangements for Community and Voluntary Controlled Schools in Rochdale

 What is the admission criteria?

-Where a child has a statement of Special Educational Needs naming a specific school, the child will be allocated a place before any other places are allocated.
+Where a child has an Education, Health and Care Plan naming a specific school, the child will be allocated a place before any other places are allocated.

 The remaining applications are considered in the following order of priority:

-- Looked after or previously looked after children.
+- Looked after children, previously looked after children, and internationally adopted looked after children.

-- Children with exceptional medical needs or exceptional welfare considerations directly relevant to the school concerned.
+- Exceptional medical needs or exceptional welfare considerations which are directly relevant to the school concerned.

-- Children with older siblings attending the school.
+- Children with a sibling attending the school.

-- Children who are eligible for the service premium.
+- Children who are eligible for the service pupil premium (SPP).

 Voluntary aided, foundation and academy schools